-e for learning" refers to the atmosphere in the classroom that reflects the educational importance of the work undertaken by both students and t describes the norms that govern the interactions among individuals about the activities and assignments, the value of hard work and once, and the general tone of the class.
-The classroom is characterized by high cognitive energy, by a sense that what is happening there is t, and by a shared belief that it is essential, and rewarding, to get it right.
-There are high expectations for all students; the classroom is a place t etacher and students value learning and hard work. who are successful in creating a culture for learning know that students are, by their nature, intellectually curious, and that one of the many who are successful in creating a culture for learning know that students are, by their nature, intellectually curious, and that one of the many s of teaching is to direct the students' natural energy toward the content of the curriculum.
-They also know that students derive great satisfaction, se of genuine power, from mastering challenging content in the same way they experience pride in mastering, for example, a difficult physical skill. culture of hard work involves precision in thought and language; teachers whose classrooms display such a culture insist that students use language s their thoughts clearly.
-An insistence on precision reflects the importance placed, by both teacher and students, on the quality of thinking; this conveys that the classroom is a businesslike place where important work is being undertaken.
-The classroom atmosphere may be vibrant, even t it is not frivolous. of component 2b: Importance of the content and of learning room with a strong culture for learning, teachers convey the educational value of what the students are learning.
-Expectations for learning and achievement oms with robust cultures for learning, all students receive the message that although the work is challenging, they are capable of achieving it if prepared to work hard.
-A manifestation of teachers' expectations for high student achievement is their insistence on the use of precise language ts.
-Student pride in work dents are convinced of their capabilities, they are willing to devote energy to the task at hand, and they take pride in their accomplishments.
-This reflected in their interactions with classmates and with the teacher.
-W Belief in the value of what is being learned High expectations, supported through both verbal and nonverbal behaviors, for both learning and participation Expectation of high-quality work on the part of students Expectation and recognition of effort and persistence on the part of students High expectations for expression and work products
+Component 2b: Establishing a Culture for Learning "A culture for learning" refers to the atmosphere in the classroom that reflects the educational importance of the work undertaken by both students and teacher.
+It describes the norms that govern the interactions among individuals about the activities and assignments, the value of hard work and perseverance, and the general tone of the class.
+The classroom is characterized by high cognitive energy, by a sense that what is happening there is important, and by a shared belief that it is essential, and rewarding, to get it right.
+There are high expectations for all students; the classroom is a place where the teacher and students value learning and hard work.
+Teachers who are successful in creating a culture for learning know that students are, by their nature, intellectually curious, and that one of the many challenges of teaching is to direct the students' natural energy toward the content of the curriculum.
+They also know that students derive great satisfaction, and a sense of genuine power, from mastering challenging content in the same way they experience pride in mastering, for example, a difficult physical skill.
+Part of a culture of hard work involves precision in thought and language; teachers whose classrooms display such a culture insist that students use language to express their thoughts clearly.
+An insistence on precision reflects the importance placed, by both teacher and students, on the quality of thinking; this emphasis conveys that the classroom is a businesslike place where important work is being undertaken.
+The classroom atmosphere may be vibrant, even joyful, but it is not frivolous.
+Elements of component 2b: Importance of the content and of learning In a classroom with a strong culture for learning, teachers convey the educational value of what the students are learning. • Expectations for learning and achievement In classrooms with robust cultures for learning, all students receive the message that although the work is challenging, they are capable of achieving it if they are prepared to work hard.
+A manifestation of teachers' expectations for high student achievement is their insistence on the use of precise language by students.
+Student pride in work When students are convinced of their capabilities, they are willing to devote energy to the task at hand, and they take pride in their accomplishments.
+This pride is reflected in their interactions with classmates and with the teacher.
+Indicators: Belief in the value of what is being learned High expectations, supported through both verbal and nonverbal behaviors, for both learning and participation Expectation of high-quality work on the part of students Expectation and recognition of effort and persistence on the part of students High expectations for expression and work products